 Hostels usually don’t have wardrobes or storage.
 What they do have are lockers.
 A dormitory will have one locker for each bed.
 This locker serves are your storage and safe deposit box.
 Sometimes a locker will have a secure latch.
 Other times it will not.
 Regardless, you MUST bring your own padlocks!

 Take a couple of padlocks, and enjoy a peaceful sleep knowing your belongings are locked away.
 Even if your locker has a latch, still attach a padlock.
 This just gives an extra layer of safety.
 This is our top hostel tips as unfortunately, not everyone is trustworthy – some fellow travelers wouldn’t think twice about rummaging through your belongings.
 Moreover, consider using the second padlock to secure your suitcase or backpack.

-2. Bring earplugs and an eye patch
+2. Bring earplugs and an eye mask

 Anyone who has slept in a hostel will understand this tip in an instant.
 Most hostels have shared dorms.
 These dorms have 4 or more bunk beds in – you could be sleeping with 10 other people!
 Can you see the issue yet?
 How many of those 10 people do you think will snore?
 Or make weird noises in their sleep?
 Sleeping in a hostel is often tiring, especially for light sleepers.

 To combat this, earplugs and an eye mask are necessities.
 Bung a couple of earplugs in before you doze off to enjoy a peaceful and quiet nights sleep.
 Additionally, an eye mask can block out the sunlight, or that one annoying person who keeps their smartphone on all night.

 3. Look for Hostels with an attached bar/restaurant